 Because of both Katie’s strong interest in her family heritage and the fact that Migliavacca was once an integral player in downtown Napa – numerous records and historical items surrounding the old winery have been preserved and collected over the years.

 Mirroring her great great grandfather’s winemaking, Katie’s philosophy has been to produce premium and affordable wines that are accessible to a wide range of budgets.
 And the focus so far has been on Italian varietals, honoring her family’s heritage.
 Similar when Giacamo was producing wines, Katie’s wines not only come from the Napa Valley but from sites within other parts of northern California.

 Vince enjoys making the Migliavacca style of rosé – picking at a slightly higher brix as he puts it, “to get more out of the grape”.
 He looks for phenolic development, length and complexities on the palate – especially on the finish.
-The 2019 Migliavacca Rosato of 75% Syrah and 25% Petite Sirah was sourced from the Tamayo Vineyard in Contra Costa County; it is not a lightly colored wine of this style rather is a darker salmon color in the glass.
+The 2019 Migliavacca Rosato is 100%% Petite Sirah and was sourced from the Tamayo Vineyard in Contra Costa County; it is not a lightly colored wine of this style rather is a darker salmon color in the glass.
 The bouquet offers a variety of aromatics including a sweetness of strawberry, hints of honeycomb and citrus.
 Quickly noticeable is this wine’s texture – creamy and supple with a viscosity the runs the breadth of the palate.
 Shows flavors of nectarine, mandarin and some mineral nuances.
 A richer showing.

 These are terroir driven wines but beyond the site and varietal characteristics, Katie and Vincent are quick to point out that these wines are best enjoyed when paired with food, family and friends – creating moments where conversations and wines flow effortlessly.